sphinx-doc/sphinx/Doc-26/README.txt

    To create the CHM file, you need to run the Microsoft HTML Help Workshop over the generated project (.hhp) file.

+A "make update" updates the Subversion checkouts in `tools/`.

 Without make
 ------------